AElfProject/aelf-docs/docs/quick-start/developers/todo-app/index.md

 #### What This Function Does:

-1. **Creates an Object with Updated Task Details** : It prepares the data needed to Updated Task Details
+1. **Creates an Object with Updated Task Details** : It prepares the data needed for the updated task details

-2. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to update the existing Task using the prepared data.
+2. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to update the existing task using the prepared data.

 Next, we'll write the **Update Task Status (completeTask)** function.

 ### Update the Task Status

-Write the Function for Update Task Status (completeTask).
+Write the Function to update the task status (completeTask).

 - Scroll down to find the comment `// step 5- Update Status from Pending to Completed of the Task`.